 About Dying Light: The Beast

-There are two modes of movement and fight that Crane can use.
-The other is his human side: parkour, fast and agile.
-The other one is his beast side, his violent and overwhelming side.
+There are two modes of movement and fighting that Crane can use.
+One is on his human side: parkour, fast and agile.
+The other is on his beast side: violent and overwhelming.
 This is not a mere power-up; it expresses the very essence of the game.
-You are a mixture of two natures, and you have to live both.
+It is a mixture of two natures, and you have to live with both.

 Why Should I Play Dying Light: The Beast?

-This is not a game that aims at saving the world, but rather a world that has been broken.
-It presents the typical Dying Light anarchy running, climbing, smashing, but expands.
+This is not a game where you have to save the world, but one where you have to run in a broken world.
+It presents typical Dying Light anarchy: running, climbing, and smashing.
 The parkour is fast and free, letting you move without limits.
 The beast side does it differently, though.
-One moment you are climbing roofs, the next moment you are tearing the enemies with your bare hands.
-And it is gritty, though not accidental.
+One moment you are climbing roofs, the next moment you are tearing enemies apart with your bare hands.

-The world is not flat but stratified and composed.
-The next minute, you may be running at full speed in a forest, and, the next minute, in a swamp.
-Each area has its own danger.
-The setting of the night increases all of it; enemies become faster, more noisy, and more persevering.
-This part will be heart-racing even to those veterans of previous games who think they are ready.
+The world is not flat, but stratified and composed.
+One minute you may be running at full speed in a forest, and the next minute you’re in a swamp.
+Each area has its own dangers.
+The setting of the night heightens the tension; enemies become faster, louder, and more persevering.
+This part will make your heart race even if you’re a veteran of previous games.

-There is also the presence of co-op, which is more significant than ever.
-Up to four players can team up while keeping their own progress.
-There is no such thing as a tag-along; you and your partner are moving along.
-It’s not about just exploring a world together; it’s about surviving as a group.
+The co-op is another important part of the game.
+Up to four players can team up, but each keeps their own progress.
+There is no such thing as a tag-along; you and your partners have to move together.
+It’s not just about exploring a world with other players; it’s about surviving as a group.

 This is not a game that holds your hand.
-Its boundaries are not always smooth, but they are rough or chaotic, which is a planned decision that makes it shine.
+It shines through its chaos.
 It’s more about surviving the wild than being a heroic legend.

 Is Dying Light: The Beast Free-to-play?